Psychologist Licensure Requirements

 Supervision is defined as direct, face-to-face supervision provided by a doctoral-level psychologist who is licensed in the state where the experience was conducted.
 The experience must be appropriate to the applicant's graduate coursework and intended area of practice.
 For each 40 hours of work experience, the supervision shall consist of at least 3 hours of which no less than 1 hour shall be individual, direct, face-to-face supervision.
 The supervisor shall not concurrently supervise more than a total of 3 individuals completing the work experience.

 Individuals completing the work experience in Connecticut are exempt from the licensing requirement while completing the work experience necessary to obtain licensure.
-The exemption shall cease upon notification that the person did not successfully complete the EPPP examination or one year after completion of the work experience, whichever comes first.
+Not later than two years after completion of the work experience, the exemption from the licensure requirement shall cease if the person did not successfully complete the EPPP examination.

 An applicant may substitute two (2) years of licensed work experience in lieu of this requirement.